saultcollege-csd215/saultcollege-csd215-aws-project-25f-aws-deployment-project/README.md

 ## Setup

+1. Ensure that Docker Desktop and VS Code are installed on your machine.
+1. Ensure that the "Remote Development" extension pack is installed in VS Code.
 1. Open this repository as a Devcontainer in VS Code
 2. Create a branch off of `main` and do your work for this project in that branch.
 2. Ensure you are in the virtual Python evironment (you should see `(.venv)` at the start of your terminal prompt)